Aranchev/Aranchev/README.md

 sertificates

+softuni courses

 projects

-> it looks like i have to make projects so i can have something on github, that people can look at
+> it looks like i have to make projects so i can have something on github, that people can look at.
+Make them easy to be used from other peopls.
 > > Miguel's ting
 > > My webscraping project
-> > Softuni Courses
+> > Dictionary creator?

 languages anchor